wtsi-npg/baton/doc/index.rst

                    {"modified": "2014-01-01T00:00:00"}]}

 Data objects may have replicates in iRODS.
-Where data object timestamps are reported by ``baton``, only the values for the lowest-numbered replicate are reported.
+Where data object timestamps are reported by ``baton``, the values for all replicates are reported.
 The replicate number is given in the timestamp object as a JSON integer.

 .. code-block:: json